Expansion formula of one-loop Einstein-Yang-Mills integrand: Introduction

-At tree level, a construction based on the recursive expansion formula of Yang-Mills-scalar (YMS) amplitudes was proposed in \cite{Fu:2017uzt,Chiodaroli:2017ngp,Teng:2017tbo,Du:2017kpo,Du:2017gnh}.
-By this approach, a colour-stripped YM amplitude is first expressed in terms of doubly colour-stripped YMS amplitudes, which are further expanded as a combination of doubly colour-stripped bi-adjoint scalar (BS) ones with the help of the recursive expansion formula\footnote{All YM amplitudes/integrands in this paper are colour-stripped ones and all YMS, BS amplitudes/integrands are doublely colour-stripped ones.
-More details about the relation between colour-dressed and colour-stripped ones can be found in the discussion of e.g., \cite{Porkert:2022efy,Du:2025yxz}.}.
-Once a YM amplitude has been expressed in terms of BS ones, the kinematic coefficients can generate all tree-level BCJ numerators satisfying the colour-kinematic duality, see e.g., \cite{ref-Kiermaier,Bern:2010yg,Bjerrum-Bohr:2012kaa,Fu:2012uy,Fu:2014pya}.
-The expansion relations satisfied by YM and YMS amplitudes have been generalised to GR and Einstein-Yang-Mills (EYM) amplitudes \cite{Fu:2017uzt,Chiodaroli:2017ngp,Teng:2017tbo,Du:2017kpo,Du:2017gnh}.
-More concretely, a GR/EYM amplitude is expanded in terms of YM ones, with the same kinematic coefficients in the expansion formulas of YM/YMS amplitudes.
+For tree-level amplitudes, a systematic construction of BCJ numerators based on the recursive expansion formula of Yang-Mills-scalar (YMS) amplitudes was proposed in \cite{Fu:2017uzt,Chiodaroli:2017ngp,Teng:2017tbo,Du:2017kpo,Du:2017gnh}.
+In this approach, a colour ordered YM amplitude is expressed in terms of doubly colour ordered YMS amplitudes which are then expanded into combinations of doubly colour ordered bi-adjoint scalar (BS) ones, according to the recursive expansion formula\footnote{Throughout this paper, all Yang–Mills amplitudes/integrands are colour ordered ones, while all YMS and BS amplitudes/integrands are doubly colour ordered ones.
+Further details on the relation between colour dressed and colour ordered objects can be found in, e.g., \cite{Porkert:2022efy,Du:2025yxz}.}.
+The coefficients obtained from this {\it two-step procedure} are polynomail functions of Lorentz contractions of external polarisation vectors and momenta.
+As pointed out in \cite{ref-Kiermaier,Bern:2010yg,Bjerrum-Bohr:2012kaa,Fu:2012uy,Fu:2014pya}, these coefficients effectively generate all tree level BCJ numerators satisfying algebraic identities.
+An important fact that follows from the double copy conjecture \cite{Bern:2008qj,Bern:2010ue} is the following.
+The expansion formulas which express YM and YMS amplitudes in terms of BS ones can also expresss GR and Einstein-Yang-Mills (EYM) amplitudes \cite{Fu:2017uzt,Chiodaroli:2017ngp,Teng:2017tbo,Du:2017kpo,Du:2017gnh}, in terms of colour ordered pure YM ones with the same expansion coefficients.
+This has been proved by using either Bern-Cachazo-Feng-Witten (BCFW) recursion \cite{Britto:2004ap,Britto:2005fq} or the Cachazo-He-Yuan (CHY) formula \cite{Cachazo:2013gna,Cachazo:2013hca,Cachazo:2013iea,Cachazo:2014nsa,Cachazo:2014xea}.